ethanmick/hapi-router-coffee/README.md

 * `routesDir`: the path to your routes directory

 ## Specifying Routes
-Any `.js` files in your routes directory will be loaded - supports nested routes
+Any `.js` or `.coffee` files in your routes directory will be loaded - supports nested routes.

 Example route file:
 ```js